pmmridul/bfz-web-dev/README.md

 - JQuery

 ## How to run
-Visit the link to view and register for events of Tinkerhub GCEK.
+Visit [this link](https://pmmridul.github.io/bfz-web-dev/) to view and register for events of Tinkerhub GCEK.